 The ATD Fund that awards prizes and supports students and alumni of the Academy of Theatre and Dance has launched a new support arrangement for dancers.
 The Aart Janszen Fund was founded on the accumulated capital of the Stichting Beheer PapaverStudios and aims to financially support young dancers and choreographers in their endeavour to make new work.

 During the years between 2003 – 2013, Stichting Beheer PapaverStudios served as a base for young dancers and choreographers.
 In 2020 the board of directors decided that instead of committing to an own dance studio, the foundation should support young dance, mime and choreography students in realising their graduation work.
 The new Aart Janszen Fund named after the driving force behind PapaverStudios, focuses on stimulating the development of new and innovative work.
 It does so by providing grants to graduate students of the Academy of Theatre and Dance (M.A. and B.A.) to create and stage choreographies, mime performances or to further develop a graduation project.

-Students can find the application from on Myahk.
+Students can find the application form on MyAHK

 “What to think of discipline-transcending collaborations and the use of new technologies.
 Now especially, they influence and enrich the dance world.
 As fund we are thrilled to contribute to these developments.
 Our collaboration with the ATD Fund and the connections we have established with the Academy of Theatre and Dance means we remain closely involved with the dance world also after the graduation phase”, says Lucie Huiskens, board member of the Stichting Beheer PapaverStudios.